 - Night at the Museum: This is a wonderful evening for the whole family.
 Third, fourth, fifth, and sixth graders bring learning to life through presentations of famous people, such as John Adams, George Armstrong Custer, Martha Washington, and numerous other significant contributors to American history.
 Third graders implement their problem-solving skills by creating games from their study of simple machines.
-Texas history is brought to life through letters from the Alamo and technology presentations of our fifth graders.
+Texas history is brought to life through letters from the Alamo and technology presentations of our fourth graders.
 Sixth graders’ study of world history illuminates characters and cultures that have shaped our world.
 Students are dressed in the attire of the time period studied, and it is truly an amazing evening when a school transformed into museum comes to life!

 Other events scheduled for each grade level throughout the year include:

-- A reenactment of the trial of The Legend of Sleepy Hollow by our fifth-graders
+- A reenactment of the trial of The Legend of Sleepy Hollow by our fifth graders

 - Kindergarten Alphabet Day